appdev-lessons/deploying-to-fly/content.md

 Any time you want to deploy a static website, we recommend using our [HTML template](https://learn.firstdraft.com/lessons/60#html-template), and [GitHub Pages](https://learn.firstdraft.com/lessons/55).

-But there's another option that will also work, and work for dynamic database-backed CRUD apps: [Fly.io](https://fly.io).
+But there's another option that will also work, and for dynamic database-backed CRUD apps as well: [Fly.io](https://fly.io).

 Use your GitHub account [to sign-up](https://fly.io/app/sign-up), and let's see how we can serve a variety of apps so that anyone with a URL can visit your projects.